(Registered Charity 1182600)

-I am very pleased to be able to introduce the fourteenth Chairman’s Report for the Bythams Woodland Trust (BWT).
-I can only cover a very brief synopsis of the huge amount of work that has gone on behind the scenes, on our many working weekends during the past year and to welcome the continuing increase in visitors as one of the main success stories.
+I am very pleased to be able to introduce the fifteenth Chairman’s Report for the Bythams Woodland Trust (BWT).
+I can only cover a brief synopsis of all work that has gone on behind the scenes on our many working weekends during the past year, and to welcome the continuing increase in visitors as one of the main success stories.

-There were no constitutional changes this year and the annual returns to the Charity Commission are up to date.
+Our annual returns to the Charity Commission were submitted on time.
 New Committee co-options were made at the AGM in 2017 and all of these have made a positive contribution to the work of the Trust.
 The Management Committee met on six occasions, including the AGM.

-It was a relatively quiet year in respect of fund raising as no major applications were made.
+It was another relatively quiet year in respect of fund raising as no major applications were made.

 Our on-line text Just Giving continues to generate a regular amount of income with good potential for further development.

-The main focus of our work is keeping the site maintained in a good condition to respond to the continued high use by visitors.
+The main focus of our work remains maintaining the site in a good condition to help ensure a continued high use by visitors.
 The BWT work schedule during the year is demanding in terms of general maintenance – mowing, strimming, leaf clearing and gleaning fallen branches, coppicing and general tidying, building new steps.
 The sensory garden always requires a high degree of maintenance – mainly planting and weeding by hand!
-We completed the surfacing works on the main car park, driveway and entrance, with the latter proving to be a great success to improve access to the overflow car park.
+We completed the final phase of surfacing works on the main car park, driveway and entrance, with the latter greatly improving access to the overflow car park.

 The general work on the Meadow is very weather dependent, but it does appear that our seed planting during the past couple of years is beginning to pay off with a wonderful sward of meadow flowers in the summer.
-The agreement of a Farm Business Tenancy agreement with John and Guy Turner, who manage the meadow on our behalf as part of a Basic Payment Scheme for organically managed habitats has been very beneficial.
-In the spring, they were able to start trimming the roadside hedge that has long needed to be maintained, though it will take several years to take shape fully.
+We reviewed the agreement of a Farm Business Tenancy agreement with John and Guy Turner, who manage the meadow on our behalf as part of a Basic Payment Scheme for organically managed habitats.
+In the spring, they were able to continue trimming the roadside hedge that has long needed to be maintained, though it will take several years to take shape fully.

 Charter for Trees, Woods and People

-Our work in support of the Woodland Trust’s national campaign to promote the importance and value of trees, woodlands and forests, linked into the historical Charter of the Forest which celebrated its 800th anniversary in 2017 has been especially successful.
+We have continued to support the Woodland Trust’s national campaign to promote the importance and value of trees, woodlands and forests, linked into the historical Charter of the Forest which celebrated its 800th anniversary in 2017.

-With the second tranche of funding we received, we put on a series of summer events in the holidays both on and off the site with Jo coordinating the activities.
-There was a specialist wood burning session at the Little Bytham Village Hall and then two bigger free events at the Spinney where we able to introduce the brilliant ‘Tree for All Seasons’ which allows children to decorate it with all sorts of items in whatever way they can.
-We also took the tree to the Castle Bytham Midsummer Festival and with its help, we got many children and adults to sign up to the new Charter for Trees, Woods and People which was formally launched on 6th November in Lincoln.
+We were able to use the brilliant ‘Tree for All Seasons’ which allows children to decorate it with all sorts of items in whatever way they can.
+We took the tree to the Castle Bytham Midsummer Festival and the Major Oak Woodland Festival in Sherwood Forest and got many children and adults to sign up to the new Charter.

 Publicity and Promotion